agmath/agmath.github.io/OpenIntroCompanionSite.md

 {% include google-analytics.html %}

 You'll find a growing list of Quarto-Live activities in the sections below.
-Ultimately, this project will provide collection of activities covering a full introductory experience in applied statistics from several different domain disciplines (psychology, biology, sport, etc.) and with several different supporting software tools.
-Versions of all notebooks utilizing the R computing language are availabe, with corresponding versions in Excel and Python forthcoming.
+Ultimately, this project will provide a collection of activities covering a full introductory experience in applied statistics from several different domain disciplines (psychology, biology, sport, etc.) and with several different supporting software tools.
+Versions of all notebooks utilizing the R computing language are available, with corresponding versions in Excel and Python forthcoming.

 These resources are open-sourced and will always remain freely available.
-If you are benefiting from using these and would like to support the maintanence of these resources and development of future resources, consider donating via the link below.
+If you are benefiting from using these activities and would like to support the their maintenance and the development of future resources, consider donating via the link below.

 <center>